drechoi/seeker-test/README.md

 # Seeker Test

-Require node, npm, nodemon
+Require node, npm, nodemon, cors...

-npm install nodemon -g
+please make sure you have installed everything before running the programme

-npm install
+The server will run at port 5000, client using port 3000

 To run server:
 npm run server